wallytutor/medium-articles/src/notes/OpenFOAM/incompressibleDenseParticleFluid/index.md

-In OpenFOAM v11 solver module `incompressibleDenseParticleFluid` provides approaches for setting up a flow interacting with particles.
+In OpenFOAM v11 solver module `incompressibleDenseParticleFluid` provides approaches for setting up a transient flow interacting with particles.

 In this directory we discuss and assembly cases built using this solver to handle incompressible isothermal flows with fluid-particle interactions, including cases with dense packing of particles, such as packed beds or initialization of fluidized beds.

 ## Fundamental concepts